MicrosoftDocs/VBA-Docs/api/Access.Application.DDEInitiate.md

 The value of the _topic_ argument depends on the application specified by the _application_ argument.
 For applications that use documents or data files, valid topic names often include the names of those files.

 > [!NOTE]
-> The maximum number of channels that can be open simultaneously is determined by Microsoft Windows and your computer's memory and resources.
+> The maximum number of channels that can be open simultaneously is determined by Windows and your computer's memory and resources.
 If you aren't using a channel, you should conserve resources by terminating it with a **DDETerminate** or **DDETerminateAll** statement.

 If you need to manipulate another application's objects from Microsoft Access, you may want to consider using Automation.